zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit.md

 ## Getting Started

-To use the audit feature, you need to enable it and provide a list of the AuditEntry that will be populated during the operations.
+To use the audit feature, you need to enable it and provide a list of `AuditEntry` that will be populated during the operations.

 ```csharp
 List<AuditEntry> auditEntries = new List<AuditEntry>();